interline-io/transitland-server/README.md

 5. Run all tests with `go test -v ./...`

 Test cases generally run within transactions; you do not need to regenerate the fixtures unless you are testing migrations or changes to data import functionality.

+### Optional Configuration for Routers

+To enable and configure different routing services, you can set the following environment variables:

+- **Valhalla Router**:
+  - `TL_VALHALLA_ENDPOINT`: The base URL for the Valhalla routing service.
+  - `TL_VALHALLA_API_KEY`: The API key for accessing the Valhalla service.

+- **AWS Router**:
+  - `TL_AWS_ROUTER_ENDPOINT`: The base URL for the AWS routing service.
+  - `TL_AWS_ROUTER_API_KEY`: The API key for accessing the AWS service.

+- **Transitland Router**:
+  - `TL_TRANSITLAND_ENDPOINT`: The base URL for the Transitland routing service.
+  - `TL_TRANSITLAND_API_KEY`: The API key for accessing the Transitland service.

+These environment variables allow the server to use different routing services for calculating ETAs and directions based on the specified mode and traffic settings.

 ## Licenses